8 steps to write an effective project status report

 How detailed should you get?

 A project status report shouldn’t offer every little detail.
 Let the work tell the story—you’re simply curating information and adding a little color.
-Think of a project status report as a top line message—just the most important pieces of your project that affect most of stakeholders should be included.
+Think of a project status report as a top line message—just the most important pieces of your project that affect most stakeholders should be included.

 You should always indicate whether the project is on track, at risk, or off track, give a quick summary of what’s complete and what’s upcoming, then link out to other resources for people who want more details.